Kidnapping of Sally Horner: Frank La Salle

-Abduction
+Abduction and captivity

-In March, 1948, 10-year-old Horner attempted to steal a five-cent notebook from a Woolworths in Camden, New Jersey.
-Frank La Salle, a 50-year-old mechanic who had recently served a prison sentence for molesting girls, caught her stealing.
-He told her that he was an FBI agent, and threatened to have her sent to a reform school unless she reported to him periodically.
+In March 1948, 10-year-old Horner attempted to steal a five-cent notebook from a local Woolworths as part of a dare by schoolmates and was caught in the act by Frank La Salle.
+La Salle approached Horner and told her that he was an FBI agent, threatening to have her sent to a reform school unless she reported to him periodically.